The 100 Best Songs Of 2017

 "911 / Mr. Lonely"

-Tyler, The Creator paints the progression of loneliness as something of a Soul Train party on the two-part track "911/Mr. Lonely."
+Tyler, the Creator paints the progression of loneliness as something of a Soul Train party on the two-part track "911/Mr. Lonely."
 Featuring supporting vocals from Frank Ocean, Steve Lacey and Anna of the North and produced by the rapper himself, Tyler sets mild despair into motion.
 While the production is infused with old school boogie vibes thanks to a melody sample of The Gap Band's "Outstanding," the message is somber.
-"Treat me like direct deposit/Check up on me sometime/Ask me how I'm really doin'/So I never have to hit that 911." —Sidney Madden
+"Treat me like direct deposit / Check up on me sometime / Ask me how I'm really doin' / So I never have to hit that 911." —Sidney Madden

 97. Christian Scott aTunde Adjuah feat.
 Elena Pinderhughes